telerik/blazor-docs/deployment/overview.md

 # Blazor Deployment Overview

-This article explains the basics about deploying a Telerik-enabled Blazor web application.
+This article explains the basics of deploying a Telerik-enabled Blazor web application.
 It consists of the following sections:

 * [Prerequisites](#prerequisites)
 * [Telerik Components](#telerik-components)